mangora/cassandra-session-store/README.md

 consistencyLevel | Cassandra cluster consistency level keySpace | Cassandra keyspace name columnFamily | Cassandra column family name ttlSeconds | (optional, default infinite) set the expiry date of inactive session in Cassandra.
-If set, after teh given seconds of inactivity the session is removed from the store
+If set, after the given seconds of inactivity the session is removed from the store